 GET REPPED NOW!

 Coverage Ink’s Get Repped Now! is an opportunity to get your script to industry movers and shakers -- if you’ve got the goods.
-Twice a year -- in the spring and the fall, for approximately one month -- all feature scripts and TV pilots submitted to Coverage Ink for analysis which score a ‘consider’ for script -- approximately top 5% -- are guaranteed to be read by our panel of top-shelf industry managers.
-What happens from there depends on how they respond to your script, but we’ve already had one person get signed and a script sell to Disney.
+For a 2-month window, all feature scripts and TV pilots submitted to Coverage Ink for analysis which score a ‘consider’ for script -- approximately top 3% -- will be read by our panel of top-shelf industry representatives.
+What happens from there depends on how they respond to your script.
 Only scripts submitted for coverage while the Get Repped Now! promotion is running are eligible.
-Read more of the GET REPPED NOW! page.
+In case you missed it, here's the GET REPPED NOW! main page.

 Absolutely.
-Check out our VIDEOS.
+Read this article! https://coverageink.com/7-pro-tips-to-get-prepped-for-get-repped-now/ As well, check out our VIDEOS.
 The main things to keep in mind: originality and sizzle.
-No matter what genre you’re writing, steer clear of the cliches and fresh and out of the box is the order of the day.
+No matter what genre you’re writing, steer clear of the cliche -- fresh and out of the box is the order of the day.
 As for sizzle, that means your craft.
-The snappier you are, the more wit your evidence and your economy of words are all vitally important to announcing you are a talent to be reckoned with.
+The snappier you are, the more wit you evidence, and your economy of words are all vitally important to announce you are a talent to be reckoned with.
 Don’t ever settle for just good.